dirtchild/weatherPi/README.md

 1. Read all attached sensors
 1. Send to weather underground
-1. Send to remote databa for custom display
+1. Send to remote database for custom display